Last Updated on December 20, 2023

 This post contains affiliate links.

 Aldi sells many different fitness products to start the new year, from equipment to exercise surfaces.
 The Crane Fitness Mat (Product Code 91411) falls into the second category, serving as a place for the likes of gymnastics, aerobics, or Pilates.

 The Fitness Mat is an Aldi Find, meaning it’s only in stores for a limited time.
 At the time of this post, it cost $19.99, which was cheaper than any other mats of this general size that I could find.
-[EDITOR’S NOTE: the 2021 version is $22.99, an increase of $3, but then Aldi sold the mat again for $19.99 in 2022.
+[EDITOR’S NOTE: the 2021 version is $22.99, an increase of $3, but then Aldi sold the mat again for $19.99 in 2022 and in 2023.
 The mat is otherwise the same.]

 It came in a few different colors — our resident gymnast asked for purple.

 The mat measures 74.8 inches long, 31.5 inches wide, and about 0.6 inches deep.
 That gives you about 6.2 feet of space front to back and 2.6 feet of space side to side.
 Most other mats I saw online were 71 inches or so long and 24 inches wide, so the Aldi mat has a little more surface area than the average.
 (The Aldi mat is about the same level of thickness as other mats I’ve seen.)

 The mat comes with the following:

 - A storage and carry strap

 - An exercise chart